-Adrian has been reviewing sci-fi & fantasy novels, video games, and movies, for nearly a decade.
+Adrian has been reviewing sci-fi and fantasy novels, video games, and movies for nearly a decade.

-You've probably seen review blogs around all over the place, and for a variety of different things.
-Books, video games, gadgets, craft supplies, you name it.
-Whether it's run by one person or a team of people, review blogs are a great way for consumers (or potential consumers) to find out more about things before they spend their own money on them.
+You've probably seen review blogs around all over the place, and for a variety of different things—books, video games, gadgets, craft supplies, you name it.
+Whether it's run by one person or a team of people, review blogs are a great way for consumers (or potential consumers) to find out more about things before spending their own money on them.

 Want to get in on that yourself?
 Great!
 Here are five things you need to know before you embark on that journey, five things which will help make your review blog a success.

 It may seem tempting to just review anything and everything, leaving your options wide open.
 Review this flavour of chips one day, review that video game the next, and after that, you can talk about the new restaurant that opened up down the street!

 This way may seem like a great idea to generate lots of content, and content does keep people coming back, but that approach also looks really unfocused.
 Review blogs are about providing informed opinions, and when you bounce all over the place, you risk giving the impression that you don't know much about any one particular thing.
 People aren't going to come back just to see if you might have reviewed something they're interested in.
 If I want to know if the new iPhone's any good, I'm probably not going to check with a blog that might review an iPhone, but is more likely to review just about anything else.

 When you pick a focus, you tell readers that you're knowledgeable about that particular thing.
 So when they want to know about said particular thing, they are more likely to take your opinion seriously.
 If you really love romance novels and read a lot of them, then focus your blog on romance novels.
 If you play a lot of retro video games, then review retro video games.
 Solidify what you want your area of expertise to be, and people will, over time, start trusting you as an expert.

 2. Get a Social Media Account for Your Brand